polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 registers for the output values.
 The BLIS provided kernels for Haswell otherwise include 6\*8, 8\*6, 4\*12, 12\*4 -- they too use (2\*6 =) 12 registers, but
 these options differ in how much register reuse is relatively exploited along the two dimensions and how big the L1 resident buffer for the RHS is.
+Let's executre the M_R = 3, N_R = 16 configuration.
 ```shell
 # M_C = 180 : i32, K_C = 480 : i32, M_R = 3, N_R = 16 : i32, K_U = 4 : i32
 $ mlir-opt -hopt -hopt-copy=true -hopt-unroll=true -hopt-scalrep=true -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -reps=3 -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null